 Once very popular, this plant was a common feature of many a Victorian hallway.
-Fully capable of dealing with murky and poor light conditions it received its nickname; Cast Iron Plant for it's near indestructibility.
+It famously appeared in the 1936 novel "Keep the Aspidistra Flying" by George Orwell (although the book itself has nothing to do with houseplant care!).
+Fully capable of dealing with poor light and murky conditions as well as poor air quality, it received its nickname; Cast Iron Plant for its near indestructibility.

-When it comes to the light requirements for an Aspidistra it's pretty easy to get right because it will be able to deal with any light it's given, providing it isn't in direct sun.
+When it comes to the light requirements for an Aspidistra it's easy to get right, because it can pretty much deal with any light it's given, providing it isn't direct sunlight.
 While difficult to kill generally, it won't survive sunshine (bright light is fine).
 So aim for a north facing window, or a shady / bright position deeper into a room with other facing aspects.

-The Aspidistra's cast iron nature means it will deal with sporadic watering easily.
-To really thrive though it needs a fair amount of water during the growing season, although you do need to let it dry out between watering's.
+The Aspidistra's cast iron nature means it will deal with sporadic watering easily and can work around dry soil.
+To really thrive though, it does need a fair amount of water during the growing season, although you do need to let it dry out between watering's.
 In the Winter months just enough to keep it ticking over.
-If you have chosen a dark area for it to live the water needs will also be less so be careful not to overdo it as overwatering can have negative consequences.
+If you've chosen a dark or shady area for it to live the water need will be less so be careful not to overdo it as significant overwatering can be deadly.

 Humidity levels are not important for the Cast Iron Plant.

-Feed an Aspidistra during the growing season about once every two or three months with a weak solution.
+Feed an Aspidistra during the growing season about once every two or three months with a weak houseplant feed solution.

-Only repot a Cast Iron Plant occasionally.
+You should only be repotting a Cast Iron Plant very occasionally.
 It dislikes disturbance at its roots and like giving too much light, frequent repotting will kill the plant.
 For young plants this should be no more than once a year and for a mature Aspidistra you are looking at once every three or four years.
 A pot slightly bigger than the current one and standard potting soil should be used.

 Speed of Growth

-An Aspidistra will grow quite slow.
-For example ours only tends to put out three or four new gorgeous light green leaves in Spring.
+An Aspidistra will grow quite slowly.
+For example ours only tends to put out three or four new light green leaves in Spring.
 These slowly grow bigger and change to the familiar darker green over the rest of that particular growing season.
 By the time September has arrived the new leaves from the Spring are indistinguishable from the older ones and that's the end of that years growth cycle.
-Once established and mature, the leaves do not change from year to year, although the older leaves can yellow and die off.
+Once established and mature, the leaves do not change from year to year, although it's normal for older Aspidistra leaves to go yellow and die off each year.

 Height / Spread

-The maximum height and spread is usually around 1m / 3ft.
+The maximum height and spread for these plants is usually around 1m / 3ft.

 Yes you can get flowers on the Cast Iron Plant (see picture)!
-However, although quite rare, they are unremarkable and have no scent.
-Flowers poke out of the ground and stay at soil level, this is because they are pollinated by slugs and snails out in their natural habitat.
+However, although quite rare, they're unremarkable and have no scent.
+Flowers emerge out of the ground and stay at soil level, this is because they're pollinated by slugs, snails and Amphipods out in their natural habitat.
 It's normal to only get one at a time, and typically each one will last for a few weeks.
-Only mature plants will produce flowers and the light levels need to be of a reasonable level.
+Only mature plants will produce flowers and the light levels need to be reasonably good.

 Is the Aspidistra Poisonous?

-The wonderful Aspidistra has the added benefit of not being toxic to people, cats or dogs.
+The wonderful Aspidistra plant has the added benefit of not being toxic to people, cats or dogs.

-The large leaves are a dust magnet.
-Although dusty leaves wont harm the plant, wash them every couple of months to keep them looking at their best.
+The large leaves are dust magnets.
+Although dusty leaves won't harm the plant it can dull the look of the plant so, wash them every couple of months to keep them looking at their best.

-The Aspidistra is really a rather tolerant and hardy plant, it can stand dark hallways, cool temperatures and polluted air, but if you are having problems have a look below.
+The Aspidistra is a rather tolerant and hardy plant, it can stand dark hallways, cool temperatures and polluted air, but if you're having problems have a look below.

 Brown tips on Aspidistra leaves

-This can be difficult to diagnose as brown tips on the leaves can be caused by a variety of things, so you'll need to read the below and relate it to your care techniques.
-Meanwhile you can cut the tips off without harming the leaves.
+This can be difficult to diagnose as brown tips on the leaves can be caused by a variety of things.
+You'll need to read the below and relate it to your past care techniques.
+Meanwhile you can cut the brown tips off without harming the leaves.

 The most common reason would be down to slight overwatering.
 Really heavy overwatering will kill an Aspidistra but slightly overwatering regularly can cause brown tips to appear.
 Especially on the older more mature leaves.

-The second most common cause is permanent placement in a warm arid location, perhaps near a radiator or open fire.
+The second most common cause is permanent placement in a warm arid location, with too little watering, perhaps near a radiator or open fire.
 Warm conditions are fine in short bursts, but over long periods brown tips can be a frequent problem.

 Thirdly pests such as Spider Mites can cause brown tips, although this is less likely than the suggestions above.